 This topic describes how to run tasks in Cloud Foundry.
-A task is an application or script whose code is included as part of a deployed application, but runs independently in its own container.
+A task is an app or script whose code is included as part of a deployed app, but runs independently in its own container.

 In contrast to a long running process (LRP), tasks run for a finite amount of time, then stop.
 Tasks run in their own containers and are designed to use minimal resources.
 After a task runs, Cloud Foundry destroys the container running the task.

 As a single-use object, a task can be checked for its state and for a success or failure message.